izihawa/summa/docs/query-dsl.md

 ```

 ## MatchQuery
-`MatchQuery` uses Tantivy parser to create tree of other queries.
+Uses Tantivy parser to create tree of other queries.
 ```json
 {
   "match": {